Welcome to libdragon

 Libdragon stable vs preview

 Currently, there are two main libragon versions:

 - The stable version is the one in the

 trunk.
 Stable means that we strive never to break backward compatibility, that is we will never do changes in a way that will impede existing applications to successfully compile and work against a newer libdragon version.
 We feel this is important because otherwise we would fragment the homebrew ecosystem too much, and we would leave a trail of libdragon-based applications that can’t be compiled anymore.

-- The unstable version is the one in the
+- The preview version is the one in the

-unstablebranch.
+previewbranch.
 This is where most development happens first.
 In fact, features are developed, evolved and battle-tested here, before the APIs are stabilized and they are finally merged on the trunk.
-Applications that use the unstable branch need to be aware that the APIs can break at any time (though we try to avoid gratuitous breakage).
+Applications that use the preview branch need to be aware that the APIs can break at any time (though we try to avoid gratuitous breakage).

 If you are upgrade the stable version, check the ChangeLog in the wiki to see latest changes that were merged into the stable version of libdragon.
 Also check the wiki page for common hurdles in upgrading libdragon.